petros-d/docs/enterprise/install-aws-standard.md

 :::info

-If you are installing Astronomer in an airgapped environment without access to the public internet, complete all of the setup in [Install in and Airgapped Environment](install-airgapped.md) and then skip directly to Step 10 in this document.
+If you are installing Astronomer in an airgapped environment without access to the public internet, complete all of the setup in [Install in an Airgapped Environment](install-airgapped.md) and then skip directly to Step 10 in this document.

 :::